tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ---

-## The benefit of Scriptless Scripts
+## The Benefit of Scriptless Scripts

 The benefit of Scriptless Scripts are functionality, privacy and efficiency.